A Clear Fee Comparison of SOL Recovery Tools

 Most reputable tools charge only the stated percentage fee plus the standard Solana network transaction fee (less than 0.001 SOL).
 Check each tool's documentation to confirm its fee structure before use.

-On a 0.5 SOL recovery, the difference between a 4% fee and a 15% fee is 0.055 SOL -- about $8 at current prices.
+On a 0.5 SOL recovery, the difference between a 1.9% fee and a 20% fee is 0.0905 SOL -- about $25.88 at the January 2025 peak Solana price of $295 USD.
 The savings scale with recovery size.

 Fees vary based on each tool's business model, feature set, and operational costs.
 Tools with additional features or server infrastructure may have higher costs to cover.
 Simpler tools may be able to charge less.